 (5) [A description of provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]

-M. Dental Plans (Outline of Coverage)
+H. Limited Scope Dental Coverage (Outline of Coverage)

 An outline of coverage in the form prescribed below shall be issued in connection with dental plan policies and certificates.
 The items included in the outline of coverage must appear in the sequence prescribed: